 (b) It delivers an extremely precise dose of radiation.

-(c) It has the capability of achieving sub – millimeter accuracy.
+(c) It has the capability of achieving sub-millimeter accuracy.

 91. Six books, A, B, C, D, E and F are placed side by side.
 B, C and E have blue cover and the other books have red cover.
 Only D and F are new books and the rest are old.
 A, C and D are law reports and other are Gazetteers.
-What book is a new law report with a red colours?
+What book is a new law report with a red colour?

 (a) A